nemerosa/ontrack/ontrack-delivery/vagrant/README.md

     vagrant plugin install vagrant-digitalocean

-* create a Personal Access Token in Digital Ocean:
+* create a Personal Access Token in Digital Ocean

+When the machine has been created in DO, you can connect to it as root using:

+    # Your token
+    export DO_TOKEN=...
+    vagrant ssh

+The `DO_TOKEN` environment variable is used internally by the _Vagrantfile_  to specify the `provider.token` used by the Digital Ocean provider.